Project Principalis

 View the full presentation to U.S. Fish and Wildlife Service including supplemental materials and video, and find additional supporting comments here.
 Read the press release announcing the new findings here.

 Aside from the Passenger Pigeon, the Ivory-billed Woodpecker is perhaps the most legendary North American bird.
-An impressive, large bird with striking features, the elusive Ivory-billed Woodpecker has been the subject of fascination and debate for over a century.
+An impressive, large bird with striking features, the Ivory-billed Woodpecker has been the subject of fascination and debate for more than a century.
+That’s what led the National Aviary to join an ongoing search effort to find this elusive species, together forming Project Principalis.

 Frank Wiley and Mark Michaels wearing camo in the woods